RobertGregg/CellularPotts.jl/docs/src/ExampleGallery/DiffusionOutsideCells/DiffusionOutsideCells.md

 cpm.recordHistory = true;
 ````

 Because cell space is represented as a graph, we can use the `laplacian_matrix()` function from the Graphs.jl package to estimate the continuous Laplacian operator that describes diffusion (see these two wikipedia articles for more information: [Graph Laplacians](https://en.wikipedia.org/wiki/Discrete_Laplace_operator#Graph_Laplacians), [Laplacian matrix](https://en.wikipedia.org/wiki/Laplacian_matrix#Laplacian_matrix)).
 This graphical Laplacian matrix can be easily calculated as the difference between the degree matrix and the adjacency matrix.
 For our purposes, `laplacian_matrix()` generates a sparse $N^2 \times N^2$ matrix which we can multiply by our state vector to simulate diffusion.
-We also need to specify that our graph is bi-directional (i.e. undirected).
+We also need to specify that our graph is bi-directional (i.e., undirected).

 ````julia
 const 𝓛 = laplacian_matrix(cpm.space, dir=:both);